Burnout Is More Than Just Stress—It’s Your Body Shutting Down

 A shared bucket list that includes spaces to write in when an item was added to the list and when it was completed.

-A 1-page worksheet for affirmations, positive self-talk, and problem-solving strategies for daily challenges.
+A 1-page mental health worksheet for affirmations, positive self-talk, and problem-solving strategies for daily challenges.

 A basic mood tracker with emoji faces.